-As stated earlier, scores of women have cried out to me in despair: "My husband just won't talk to me!
+s stated earlier, scores of women have cried out to me in despair, "My husband just won't talk to me!
 That is why we are not close-he just doesn't share anything with me.
 He just sits glumly at the table at mealtime or reading a paper or watching TV at night!"

 The above example is typical of literally millions of marriages.
 Often, at least one of the partners thinks that he or she communicates.
 But the other partner, normally the woman, knows that they do not and feels alone and frustrated.
 She senses that she and her husband are simply coexisting in the same house.
-They do not necessarily fight and hurt each other physically or even verbally.
-But there is not the openness, the closeness, the total sharing of two lives, the love that there should be.
+They do not necessarily fight and hurt each other physically or even verbally, but there is not the openness, the closeness, the total sharing of two lives-the love-that there should be.

-One authority on the subject quoted a woman discussing her ten-year marriage: "It's heartbreaking.
+One article on the subject quoted a woman discussing her ten-year marriage who said, "It's heartbreaking.
 Before I was married, I used to go out to restaurants and just by looking around the room I could tell who was married and who wasn't.
 Either the married couples were eating in dead silence, or the woman was gabbing away while the man ate and pretended she wasn't there.
-I swore that this would never happen to me-but it has."
+I swore that this would never happen to me-but it has" (The Good News, October 1967).